-11. Hubby have greasy hands from working on the kids bikes, cars or whatever?
+11. Does hubby have greasy hands from working on the kids’ bikes, cars or whatever?
 Use a mixture of sugar and water to scrub off the yuck.

 12. For the washer, skip the bleach and add 1/4 to 1/2 cup lemon juice to the wash cycle for brightening dull whites.
 Here.

-13. Use a shower curtain ($1 from teh dollar store) as a layer a liner underneath a picnic blanket to avoid soggy bums and grass or mud stains.
+13. Use a shower curtain ($1 from the dollar store) as a liner underneath a picnic blanket to avoid soggy bums and grass or mud stains.

 14. Rub tub stains away.
 Create a 1:1 paste of baking soda and cream of tartar and a little lemon juice.
 Let sit for 30 minutes, then rinse.

 15. Clean dirt from green leafy vegetables by washing them in a bath of salt water.